Women Over 50 Film Festival

 Women Over 50 Film Festival (WOFFF) is a festival founded in Brighton, UK, in 2015, to address age and gender imbalances faced by older women in the film industry.
 The festival screens films that have a woman over 50 in a key creative role (writer, producer, director), or are about a woman over 50.

 History

 Women Over 50 Film Festival (WOFFF) is a Community Interest Company, established in 2015.
-The goal behind the organization is to redress not only the gender imbalance present in the film industry, but the even greater gap experienced by older women.
+The goal behind the organization is to readdress not only the gender imbalance present in the film industry, but the even greater gap experienced by older women.
 The organization cites industry research indicating that out of 2000 films analyzed, women between the ages of 42 and 69 spoke only 20% of the dialog, while men of the same age range spoke about 40% – twice as much.
 This, in addition to the general gap indicated by the Directors UK organization, which reported that of over 2,500 films made from 2005 to 2014, only 13% were directed exclusively by women.